sayhellotovanessa/eitamag/about.markdown

 ---
 layout: page
-title: About
+title: More about the project
 permalink: /about/
 resumo: "A fantastical Brazilian tales compendium"
 ---

 Eita!
-Magazine rises from the dreams of seven Brazilian authors blablabla.
+Magazine is coming soon.